vgalpha/Sampling-Vani-102303078/README.md

 ## Introduction

+### Understanding Imbalanced Datasets

+An imbalanced dataset is one where the distribution of classes is not equal.
+One class has significantly more samples than the other.
+For example, if you have 1000 transactions and only 10 are fraudulent, that's an imbalanced dataset with a 100:1 ratio.

+**Real-life examples where imbalanced datasets occur:**
+- **Fraud detection:** Most transactions are legitimate, very few are fraudulent
+- **Disease diagnosis:** Most patients are healthy, few have a specific disease
+- **Spam email filtering:** Most emails are legitimate, fewer are spam
+- **Manufacturing defects:** Most products pass quality checks, few are defective
+- **Customer churn:** Most customers stay, only a small percentage leave

+The problem?
+If you train a model on imbalanced data, it can just predict the majority class every time and still get high accuracy.
+A model that says "no fraud" for every transaction would be 99% accurate but completely useless.

+### What is Sampling?

+Sampling is the process of selecting a subset of data from a larger dataset.
+Instead of using all available data, you pick a representative sample based on some technique or strategy.

+**How sampling helps with imbalanced datasets:**
+- **Balancing:** You can undersample the majority class or oversample the minority class to create balance
+- **Better learning:** Models learn patterns from both classes instead of just memorizing the majority
+- **Reduced bias:** Prevents models from being biased toward predicting only the majority class
+- **Improved generalization:** Helps models perform better on real-world data where catching the minority class matters

+Different sampling techniques select data differently, and this selection strategy can significantly impact how well your model learns.

+### What This Project Does

-This project explores how different sampling techniques affect machine learning model performance on imbalanced datasets.
-I worked with a credit card fraud detection dataset that's heavily imbalanced, balanced it, and then applied five different sampling methods.
-Each sample was used to train five different ML models, resulting in 25 different combinations to compare.
+This project explores how different sampling techniques affect machine learning model performance.
+I worked with a credit card fraud detection dataset that's heavily imbalanced (85:1 ratio).
+Here's what I did:

+1. Balanced the dataset using undersampling
+2. Applied five different sampling techniques to create five different samples
+3. Trained five different ML models on each sample
+4. Compared all 25 combinations to see which sampling technique works best with which model

 The main question: Does the way we sample our data really matter?
 Spoiler: Yes, it matters a lot.